irmantas-dynamics/Pulse-propagation-in-FHN-under-HFS/README.md

 `FHN_continuous_avg_HFS.m` consists code for the reproduction of Fig. 6 in Ref.
 [1], which demonstrates the inhibition of pulse propagation in continuous neuron under high-frequency stimulation (HFS).

 `myelinated_FHN_averaged.m` is modeling dynamics of pulse propagation in myelinated neuron.
 Here averaged equations is solved.
+For the details se Ref.
+[2].

 `myelinated_FHN_HFS.m` is modeling dynamics of pulse propagation in myelinated neuron under HFS.
+For the details se Ref.
+[2].

+`myelinated_HFS_avg_comparrison.m` reproduce Fig. 1 in Ref.
+[2].